dimagi/mobile-deploy/README.md

 ## TODO
 * the code that adds/removs jobs from jenkins views doesn't seem to be working
 * auto-compile release notes from PRs
+* would be nice to automatically name and lock in jenkins builds triggered by the deploy scripts